Anroc/PAD-TFDAC-MACS/README.md

     byte[] recoveredMessage = pairingCryptEngine.decrypt(dnfCipherText.getFile().getData(), dnfCipherText.getCipherTexts().get(0), gpp, uid, userAttributeKeys, null);
 ```

-Finally we can convert the `byte[]` back to a `String` with `new String(recoveredMessage)`.
+Finally, we can convert the `byte[]` back to a `String` with `new String(recoveredMessage)`.

-## Encrypt using two factor authentication
+### Encrypt Using Two-Factor Authorization

-We need to add another dependency to enable two-factor authentication (2FA) and create a new identifier for the data owner.
+We need to add another dependency to enable two-factor authorization (2FA) and create a new identifier for the data owner.

 ```java
     String oid = "dataowner@tu-berlin.de";